Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

 Animals that do not do well in captivity tend to breed poorly and make bad pets, so they do not last long in the pet trade.
 Exotic pets enjoy more popularity when they are adaptable to living with humans under the proper conditions.

 - Another variation of this topic is that wild animals have instincts that cannot be satisfied in captivity.
 All animals have instincts, and no animal, domesticated or otherwise, has truly adapted to living indoors with a human.
 An example is that indoor cats can suffer health problems and perform stereotypical behaviors which can be corrected using the same methods from the care of so-called wild pets.

 - Another common argument is that cages are too small and inhibit naturally free-ranging animals from roaming.
 All pets roam longer distances than enclosures allow.
 Studies show that most cats will roam a considerable distance from their home when permitted.

 - The worst argument people use is that exotic animals can survive in the wild and domesticated animals can't.
 This couldn't be further from the truth.
-There are several domesticated species thriving and reproducing in the wild including cats, dogs, and horses, while even true wild animals raised by humans require special rehabilitation before they have a chance to survive in the wild.
+There are several domesticated species thriving and reproducing in the wild, including cats, dogs, and horses.
+In contrast, even true wild animals raised by humans require special rehabilitation before they have a chance to survive in the wild.

 Debate Point 4: "The Exotic Pet Trade Hurts Wild Animal Populations"